« A Bad Performance in an Early Stage This Year Can Lose The Tour for a GC Man | Main | Tour de France 2009 Podcasts Review »

 This heart rate monitor is my favorite of all the models I've ever tested.
 The things I like most about it are its near indestructibility and its flexibility in that it works well in the three sports that I participate in most.

-I started talking about the S625X on January 26, 2005, which means that I've been using it for over four years without a battery change or any service to the receiver.
-Over that time, I've ridden hundreds of miles on my bikes with the S625X strapped to the handlebars.
-I've also worn it during many hockey games, which is a great statement about its durability-- it's taken more than one direct hit from a puck.
+I started talking about the S625X on January 26, 2005, which means that I’ve been using it for over four years without a battery change or any service to the receiver.
+Over that time, I’ve ridden hundreds of miles on my bikes with the S625X strapped to the handlebars.
+I’ve also worn it during many hockey games, which is a great statement about its durability– it’s taken more than one direct hit from a puck.

 The main claim to fame of the S625X is its support for running.
 This is accomplished through the use of a footpod which measures foot strikes and imputes distance traveled based on that.
 I don't care as much about accurate distance measurement when running as I do when cycling.
 I tend to run the same courses in training and measured distances in the 5 and 10k races that I run in from time to time.